 My recommendation on the safest and easiest way to add sweetness to a hard cider is to include pear juice in the primary fermentation.
 If you still need it sweeter, add some organic Stevia or Erythritol right before bottling.
 I also recommend developing your palate to appreciate drier hard ciders.

 If you need more tips, hard cider recipes, or want more information about making your own craft hard cider, get my book.
+Here are the links.

 Did you enjoy this article?
 Would you like to get something similar each week?
 Follow me and I’ll send you similar articles about making, experiencing, and enjoying hard cider.